openstack/openstack-manuals/doc/common-rst/conventions.rst

 .. important:: Something you must be aware of before proceeding.

+.. tip:: An extra but helpful piece of practical advice.

 .. warning:: Critical information about the risk of data loss or security
        issues.